Syllabus

 </html>

-Fill in the fields in the form, then click the Submit button.
+in the form, then click the Submit button.

-If all goes well, you should see a page displaying the data that you just entered.
+If all goes well, you should see a page displaying the data that

-the process of capturing and displaying the submitted form data is really quite simple.
+the process of capturing and displaying the submitted form data is

-Because the form is sent using the post method, the script extracts the form field values from the $_POST superglobal array, and displays each field value using echo.
+Because the form is sent using the post method, the script extracts

-The following form fields are capable of sending multiple values to the server:
+fields are capable of sending multiple values to the server:

 <html>